COVID-19 pandemic in Rajasthan

 The first case of the COVID-19 pandemic in the Indian state of Rajasthan was reported on 2 March 2020 in Jaipur.
-The Rajasthan Health Department has confirmed a total of 29,835 cases, including 563 deaths and 21866 recoveries as of 20 July 2020.
-All districts in the state have reported confirmed cases of which, Jaipur is the worst-affected.
+The Rajasthan Health Department had confirmed a total of 29,835 cases, including 563 deaths and 21866 recoveries as of 20 July 2020.
+All districts in the state had reported confirmed cases of which, Jaipur was the worst-affected.

 Timeline

 March

 On 2 March 2020, an 69-year-old Italian tourist who was part of a group of 23 tourists from Italy tested positive for COVID-19.
 His initial test returned negative, but after deterioration of his condition, a second test was made which returned positive.
 Two days later, his wife also tested positive which worried the health authorities since the group had travelled to numerous tourist destinations.
 On 3 March, the Union Health Ministry held a meeting with officials of the Rajasthan Health Department over the outbreak.
 The Chief Minister of Rajasthan ordered the hotels where the Italian tourists resided to be sanitized.
 On 11 March, an 85-year-old man in Jaipur tested positive who had travel history to Dubai.

 On 18 March, three people of a family tested positive for COVID-19 in Jhunjhunu which took the total cases to seven in the state.
 The three, a couple and their two-year-old daughter, had returned from Italy on 8 March.
 Immediately after confirmation, movement restrictions were enforced 1 km^{2} of their residence.
 The state imposed Section 144 across the entire state on 19 March.
 It also imposed a curfew around the family's residence and carried out surveillance to prevent forming of a positive cluster.

 Three doctors of a private hospital along with six others tested positive in Bhilwara district on 20 March.
 25 suspects were identified and kept in isolation.
 The government imposed a curfew on the whole district and sealed its borders.
 Door-to-door survey of around 80,000 houses in the Bhilwara city was initiated.

 On 26 March, a 45-year-old man from Ramganj in Jaipur who had returned from Oman on 12 March, tested positive and emerged as a super spreader.
 Authorities said that he was asked to self quarantine, but instead he violated the given instructions and go on to meet other people.
 Ramganj was put under a curfew as it became a new hotspot in the state.
 Door-to-door screening was started.
 As of 16 April, 232 cases were traced back to the super spreader in Ramganj.